Breakfasts Around the World

 Eggs Benedict is a breakfast and brunch classic whose origins are hotly debated in some epicurean circles.
 There are several credible stories about how Eggs Benedict origins, and published references to this dish dating back over 100 years.
 Back in 1942, a retired New York stockbroker named Lemuel Benedict gave an interview to The New Yorker magazine in which he claimed he walked into the Waldorf Hotel 48 years earlier in 1894 looking for a cure for his morning hangover and reportedly ordered "buttered toast, poached eggs, crisp bacon and a hooker of hollandaise."
 According to this version of the story, the maître d'hôtel Oscar Tschirky was so impressed with the dish that he put it on the breakfast and luncheon menus, but substituted ham and a toasted English muffin for the bacon and toast.

-Another version of Eggs Benedict origin published in a column in The New York Times magazine in September 1967, a man named Craig Claiborne wrote about a letter he received from Edward P. Montgomery, an American living in France.
+Another origin of Eggs Benedict published in a column in The New York Times magazine in September 1967, a man named Craig Claiborne wrote about a letter he received from Edward P. Montgomery, an American living in France.
 In the letter Montgomery supposedly related that Eggs Benedict was created by Commodore E.C.
 Benedict, a banker and yachtsman, who died in 1920.
 Montgomery included a recipe for the breakfast dish, stating that he received it from his mother, who had received it from her brother, who was a friend of the Commodore.

 Yet another version that was put forth in November of that same year (1967) by Mabel C. Butler of Vineyard Haven, Massachusetts refutes Claiborne’s version in a letter printed in The New York Times Magazine, and gives credit to Delmonico’s, another famous New York institution, for the delicious recipe.
 Butler claimed that the "true story, well known to the relations of Mrs. LeGrand Benedict", went like this: